-I have been playing a game-changer role to spice up my students’ learning, trying and implementing programmes and activities to expose my students to the outside world.
+I have been playing a game-changer role to spice up my students’ learning by trying and implementing programmes and activities to expose my students to the outside world.
 For instances, a robotics bootcamp was carried out to expose students to the robotics world and a 3D printing workshop was carried out to help prepare students to be future-ready students.

 How has your school been impacted by COVID-19?

 COVID-19 has been impacting our school since 2020.
 Our way of teaching has to be reimagined according to the current situation and learning needs.
 Our school was closed tentatively at times to fight the pandemic.
 However, educators have been trying their best to keep students’ home learning accountable, relevant and engaged.
-Personally, I have been carrying out few engagement activities like STEM challenges and Chocolate 3D Moulds to keep my students learnt during school closures.and
+Personally, I have been carrying out few engagement activities like STEM challenges and Chocolate 3D Moulds to keep my students learnt during school closures.

 How is your school using Makers Empire?

 Makers Empire does help us a lot during these school closures whether in the classroom or remote learning.
 Few projects were carried out during this hard time by using Makers Empire.
 For example, we used Makers Empire to design a 3D chocolate mould and printed it with 3D printer.
 We found this free lesson provided in Makers Empire interesting and it suited our learning objectives: students needed to design and accomplish a project-based learning portfolio, integrating computer science and mathematics.

 What do your students think of Makers Empire?

 My students found Makers Empire very user friendly, easy to handle and interesting.
 They can make their own 3D models easily and amend their mistakes confidently.
 Few students commented that they love to use Makers Empire as they can visualise their products before making it into a real models.

 .What have been the benefits of using Makers Empire?